top of page

 Fitness level 3/5 - We’ll be working in the mountains, near waterfalls and on beaches.
 This will involve working on uneven ground and some inclines.
 A general level of fitness is required with the ability to walk a few kilometres with your camera equipment.
 If you are unsure about this please have a chat with us before booking.

-Please refer to our TERMS AND CONDITIONS and our PRIVACY POLICY in addition to this information.
+Please refer to our TERMS AND CONDITIONS which will be emailed to you before payment and our PRIVACY POLICY in addition to this information.

 Where

-Your base will be at our home near Fort William in The Highlands of Scotland.
+Your base will be at our home near Spean Bridge in The Highlands of Scotland.
 We will be photographing at locations very close by and further afield.
-The furthest locations we may visit being Kilchurn Castle (1 hour 30 minutes) and The Silver Sands of Morar (1 hour 10 minutes).
+The furthest locations we may visit being Kilchurn Castle (1 hour 30 minutes) but many of the locations we can even walk to from our house.

-Our itinerary will depend on weather but could include any of the following:
+Our itinerary will depend on the weather but could include any of the following:

 The Great Glen